Canon SX420 vs Panasonic GX850

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot SX420 IS and Panasonic Lumix DMC-GX850 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the SX420 and the GX850 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the GX850 followed on from the Panasonic GF7.
+The GX850 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is the Canon SX420 better than the Panasonic GX850 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.